Diffusion Blend: Inference-Time Multi-Preference Alignment for Diffusion Models: Experiments

 \section{Experiments}

 In this section, we present comprehensive experimental evaluations that demonstrate the superior performance of our DB-MPA and DB-KLA algorithms compared to the baseline models.

-\textbf{Reward models.} We use three reward models in our experiments: $(i)$ \textit{ImageReward}~\citep{xu2024imagereward}, which measures the text-image alignment and is used in its original form; $(ii)$ \textit{VILA}~\citep{ke2023vila}, which measures the aesthetic quality of generated images and outputs in $[0, 1]$, is rescaled to $[-2, 2]$ via $r \mapsto 4r - 2$ to normalize its influence relative to other rewards; and $(iii)$ \textit{PickScore}~\citep{kirstain2023pick}, which measures how well an image generated from a text prompt aligns with human preferences, is shifted by $-19$ to match the scale of other rewards.
+\textbf{Reward models.} We use four reward models in our experiments: $(i)$ \textit{ImageReward}~\citep{xu2024imagereward}, which measures the text-image alignment and is used in its original form; $(ii)$ \textit{VILA}~\citep{ke2023vila}, which measures the aesthetic quality of generated images and outputs in $[0, 1]$, is rescaled to $[-2, 2]$ via $r \mapsto 4r - 2$ to normalize its influence relative to other rewards; and $(iii)$ \textit{PickScore}~\citep{kirstain2023pick}, which measures how well an image generated from a text prompt aligns with human preferences, is shifted by $-19$ to match the scale of other rewards. $(iv)$ We further test our algorithm on a \textit{JPEG compressibility} reward, which opposes aesthetics by favoring smooth images, enabling analysis of adversarial alignment.

-\textbf{Prompt dataset:} We use a subset of the DrawBench dataset \citep{saharia2022photorealistic} as our training prompt dataset.
-The DrawBench dataset contains 183 prompts across 11 categories.
-For our experiments, we select only the prompts labeled under the `color' category, resulting in a subset of 25 prompts.
-We also generate a separate test data set of 25 prompts using GPT-4 \citep{achiam2023gpt}.
-This test set contains prompts with color-object and object-object combinations that are not in the training set, to evaluate the generalization capability.
-Appendix \ref{app:experiments-detail} gives the list of prompts.

 \textbf{Baselines:} We compare the performance of our algorithms with the following baseline algorithms: $(i)$ Rewarded Soup (RS) \citep{rame2023rewarded}, $(ii)$ CoDe \citep{singh2025code}, a gradient-free guidance algorithm with look-ahead search, where we use $N=20$ particles for the search and $B=5$ look-ahead steps. $(iii)$ Reward gradient-based guidance (RGG) \citep{chung2023dps, kim2025test}, and $(iv)$ Multi-Objective RL (MORL) \citep{rame2023rewarded,wu2023fine}.
-Details of these baselines are given in \cref{sec:related-work}.
-Please note that, as mentioned in \cref{sec:related-work}, we report MORL performance only as an oracle baseline, illustrating the maximum alignment achievable.
+Details of these baselines are given in \cref{baseline}.
+Note that we report MORL performance only as an oracle baseline, illustrating the maximum alignment achievable.